learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 # SQL Solar System Lab

+## Introduction
 NASA wants to go to Mars!
 Before they build their rocket, NASA needs to track information about all of the planets in the Solar System.
 Use SQL to help NASA build a database that stores all of this important information.

 ![solar_system](https://bilingualcarloscano.files.wordpress.com/2010/05/venus.jpg)